Metafields for Import and Export

 Each Metafield for each item can have one of the types:

-We have complied a list of all Metafield types to see what is correct type to use in the import file and example of the value that would need to be set to import.
+We have compiled all possible Metafield types to see what is the correct type value to use in the import file and an example of the value that would need to be set to import.

 You can also see Shopify Metafields manual page for metafield type descriptions.